gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 ## Learning Goals

-By the end of this lesson you are expected to be able to:
+By the end of this lesson, we will be able to...

 - Practice reading and interpreting Ruby documentation
 - Using `irb` to experiment with unfamiliar Ruby methods